henri123lemoine/life-logging/README.md

 - **Get Audio**: `GET /get_audio` - Returns the most recent audio data.
 Query parameters:
   - `format`: The audio format to return.
 Supported formats are `pcm`, `wav`, `flac`, and `opus`.
 Default is `wav`.
   - `duration`: The duration of audio to return, in seconds.
-Default is the entire buffer.
+Default is the entire buffer, namely 20 minutes.
 - **Visualize Audio**: `GET /visualize_audio` - Returns a PNG image visualizing the recent audio data.
 Useful for debugging.
-- **Health Check**: `GET /health` - Returns the server's health status.

 Run the app and visit `http://localhost:61429/swagger-ui/` to view the full API documentation.